 |Telegraphic Transfer||Account Name: Tan Tock Seng Hospital Pte Ltd

-For replacements, please notify the organizer in writing one month prior to the conference by sending an email to email@example.com.
+For replacements, please notify the organizer in writing 4 weeks prior to the conference by sending an email to email@example.com.

 For any withdrawals, we regret that no refund will be made once payment is received.

-The organizer reserves the right to cancel the conference and fully refund the participants should unforeseen circumstances necessitate it.
+The organizer reserves the right to cancel the conference should unforeseen circumstances necessitate it.